AJenbo/DiabloGrooboAnalysis/readme.md

 These levels cannot exist in the same game even if the dungeon seeds were forced.
 This indicates multiple runs were spliced together using video editing methods.

 The team was also able to identify that the dungeon seeds that lead to dlvl 5, 7, and 8 cannot coexist in the same game.
 The game seed that generates the version of dlvl 5 shown in the video has a quest called "The Magic Rock" marked not available; if this is marked as available then the objects present in the level change.
-Dlvl 7 and dlvl 8 are the only two levels that come from the same playthrough, this game has the Halls of the Blind quest unavailable.
-Both these quests are part of the same quest group, having two quests in the same group unavailable in a single playthrough is not normally possible.
+Dlvl 7 and dlvl 8 are the only two levels that come from the same playthrough.
+However, the "Halls of the Blind" quest is unavailable.
+Both these quests are part of the same quest group and having two quests in the same group unavailable in a single playthrough is not normally possible.

-At 1:44 there are no monsters in sight around the stairs down on dlvl 13 (see **Figure 13**), showing that the Warlord of Blood quest is not available.
-4 of the games the team was able to identify would have this quest available, meaning the player would not be able to progress through this level as fast as shown.
+At 1:44 there are no visible monsters around the stairs down on dlvl 13 (see **Figure 13**), showing that the "Warlord of Blood" quest is not available.
+Four of the games the team was able to identify would have this quest available, meaning the player would not be able to progress through this level as fast as shown.
 This is another indicator that the video was spliced together from separate playthroughs.

 ![](Attachments/dlvl13MonstersMissing.png)
 _Figure 13 - No monsters near the stairs down on level 13 due to the Warlord of Blood quest being marked unavailable_

 The dungeon seed for dlvl 16 also has an impact on dlvl 4, 8, and 12 due to the game using it to determine where to place a tome on those levels (part of the lore leading up to the fight with Diablo).
-By setting up the dungeon generation code to use the seed identified for dlvl 16 with the seed identified for dlvl 12 and running through the initial creation of dlvl 12 again the position of objects changes from what's visible in the video.
+By setting up the dungeon generation code to use the seed identified for dlvl 16 with the seed identified for dlvl 12 and running through the initial creation of dlvl 12 again the position of objects changes from what is visible in the video.
 This is another indicator that the video uses splices from different playthroughs.

 ## Inaccessible Dungeon Level